-High Country Trails - Alpine Visitor Center 2 pm (weather permitting) Sunday, Tuesday, Thursday, & Saturday
+High Country Trails - Alpine Visitor Center (Closed for Winter) - Sunday, Tuesday, Thursday, & Saturday

-Ranger Led Programs are offered daily & include tundra nature walks, talks about wildlife, children's programs, elk patrol, and more!
+Ranger Led Programs are offered on weekends & include tundra nature walks, talks about wildlife, childrens programs, elk patrol, and more!

-Beaver Meadows Visitor Center - Open 8 am - 4:30 pm daily.
+Beaver Meadows Visitor Center - Open daily through winter 8 am - 4:30 pm, closed Thanksgiving Day and Christmas Day.
 Stop by to learn more about wildlife, the junior ranger program, recreational opportunities, and more!
 Free 20 minute park film on the hour and half hour, bookstore, and general Park information.
+Every Wednesday - Art in the Park.
+7:30 pm.
 Call 970-586-1206 for more specifics.

-Fall River Visitor Center - Open 9am - 5pm daily.
+Fall River Visitor Center - Closed for the Winter.
 Features general Park information, life-sized wildlife displays, a bookstore, and a discovery room where kids can touch objects and try on dress up clothes.
+Handicap accessible.

-Alpine Visitor Center - Open 10:30 am - 4:30 pm daily, weather permitting.
+Alpine Visitor Center - Closed for the Winter.
 Features exhibits on alpine tundra, gift shop & restaurant, and beautiful views!

-Kawuneechee Visitor Center - Open 8 am - 4:30 pm daily.
+Kawuneechee Visitor Center - Open daily for the winter from 8 am - 4:30 pm, closed Thanksgiving Day and Christmas Day.
 1 mile north of Grand Lake on the Park's west side.
 Features exhibits on the Colorado River, books, and the 20 minute park film.